As strike continues, working actors describe a job far removed from the glamour of Hollywood

 "For most of those years, I've had to have a second job and source of income," Moises Acevedo told CBS MoneyWatch.
 The New York actor's credits include the TV shows "Blue Bloods" and "Orange Is the New Black" and a recurring character in "Betty."

-Only in recent years has Acevedo, a member of the Screen Actors Guild - American Federation of Television and Radio Artists — the union leading the actors strike — since 2007, been able to rely exclusively on his income as an actor on shows that have aired on streaming platforms including Netflix and Amazon.
-But when TV and movie writers staged their own strike in May, Acevedo said he knew his union would follow suit.
+Only in recent years has Acevedo been able to rely exclusively on his income as an actor on shows that have aired on streaming platforms including Netflix and Amazon.
+But when TV and movie writers staged their own strike in May, Acevedo said he knew the Screen Actors Guild-American Federation of Television and Radio Artists, which is leading the actors' strike, would follow suit.
+(Some CBS News staff are SAG-AFTRA members.
+But they work under a different contract than the actors and are not affected by the strike.)

 $5 check